-If a sponsor does not make sufficient progress on obtaining funding commitments or advancing the level of design of the project within three years of entry into Engineering, FTA will withdraw the project from the CIG program.
-The project sponsor would then need to reapply for entry into the Engineering phase after gaining the necessary funding commitments and/or demonstrating design on the project is advancing and not stagnant.
-Any work performed by the project sponsor after being withdrawn from the program and before reentry would not be eligible under pre-award authority for future reimbursement should a construction grant be awarded.
+If a sponsor does not make sufficient progress on obtaining funding commitments or advancing the level of design of the project within three years of entry into Engineering, FTA withdraws the project from the CIG program.
+The project sponsor then needs to reapply for entry into the Engineering phase after gaining the necessary funding commitments and/or demonstrating design on the project is advancing and not stagnant.
+Any work performed by the project sponsor after being withdrawn from the program and before reentry is not eligible under pre-award authority for future reimbursement should a CIG construction grant be awarded.

-To complete the Engineering phase, project sponsors must complete sufficient engineering and design to develop a firm and reliable cost, scope, and schedule for the project, obtain all non-CIG funding commitments, complete all critical third party agreements, and meet other FTA readiness requirements related to technical capacity, staffing, and oversight to be eligible for a construction grant agreement.
+To complete the Engineering phase, project sponsors must complete sufficient engineering and design to develop a firm and reliable cost, scope, and schedule for the project, obtain all non-CIG funding commitments, complete all critical third-party agreements, demonstrate progress toward meeting SGR targets, and meet other FTA readiness requirements related to technical capacity, staffing, and oversight to be eligible for a construction grant agreement.

-MAP-21 directs FTA to utilize Letters of Intent (LOI) to the extent practicable in advance of awarding construction grant agreements.
-According to MAP-21, a LOI announces "an intention to obligate . . . an amount from future available budget authority . . . sufficient to complete at least an operable segment."
+The law directs FTA to utilize Letters of Intent (LOI) to the extent practicable in advance of awarding construction grant agreements.
+As per the statute, a LOI announces "an intention to obligate . . . an amount from future available budget authority . . . sufficient to complete at least an operable segment."
 It does not include a firm commitment of FTA funds for the project and is not considered an obligation of Federal funds.
 FTA determines the applicability of a LOI during the Engineering phase on a case-by-case basis.
 Although not a firm commitment of FTA funds, a LOI could be useful to a project sponsor in discussions with lenders, political leaders, and other entities that are being asked to provide project matching funds.